10 Best Spots on Earth to Watch the Auroras

 Author's Note: 10 Best Spots on Earth to Watch the Auroras

-Is it strange that I dedicated half an article about where to see the auroras to places where it's unlikely to happen?
+Is it strange that I dedicated half an article on where to see the auroras to places where it's unlikely to happen?
 Perhaps.
 But I discovered early on in my research that many people don't know there are Southern Lights.
-The commonly photographed aurora borealis, and the popularity of Alaska as a tourist destination, seems to have embedded the aurora as a Northern phenomenon to such a great extent that its Southern counterpart has slipped through the general-knowledge cracks.
-And so, my tiny attempt to change that.
+The commonly photographed aurora borealis and the popularity of Alaska as a tourist destination seem to have embedded the aurora as a Northern phenomenon to such a great extent that its Southern counterpart has slipped through the general-knowledge cracks.
+And so, this is my tiny attempt to change that.
 And maybe help out an adventurer knocking off a bucket list way too quickly for comfort.

 Related Articles